AdamKyle/flare/resources/info/rules/section-1.md

 ## Character Creation Rules:

-Names containing racial slurs or offensive terms will be asked to rename their character (which The Creator will do with the provided name) or will be banned permantly.
+Names containing racial slurs or offensive terms will be forced to change their name.
+Any attempt to get around this is a bannable offense

 - 1. Character names may not have special characters in them.
 - 2. Character names may not have spaces